 Trump is not a conservative.
 Many serious rightwingers have said so: from the rabble-rousing Glenn Beck and radio host Erick Erickson on the far right to more establishmentarian thinkers like George Will, the writers at National Review and the neoconservative The Weekly Standard to members of the pro-business Club for Growth and the libertarian Cato Institute.

 Nor is Trump a Republican.
 Serious Republicans have said so as well.
-Mitt Romney, the party’s presidential nominee four years ago, has called the Manhattan businessman — who supported the Democrats and then a third party before figuring out he was a Republican — a “phony” and a “fraud” who is “playing the American public for suckers.”
+Mitt Romney, the party’s presidential nominee four years ago, has called the Manhattan businessman — who supported the Democrats and then a third party before deciding he was a Republican — a “phony” and a “fraud” who is “playing the American public for suckers.”

 “If we Republicans choose Donald Trump as our nominee, the prospects for a safe and prosperous future are greatly diminished,” the former Massachusetts governor warned last week.

 He is right.
 But that hasn’t stopped some on the right from supporting a man who lacks any and all qualities a serious presidential candidate (or any serious person) must have.

 Twitter calls them Vichy Republicans.
 Here are the worst of them.

 The New Jersey governor’s endorsement of Trump must go down as one of the most perfidious — and puzzling — turnabouts in the history of American conservatism.

 Many serious rightwingers were pinning their hopes on the likes of Christie, who seemed like a no-nonsense conservative, to appeal to voters in the center.
 He bested the teachers unions in his state to enact the sort of educational reforms conservatives had advocated for years.
 He was alone among presidential contenders this year to argue for entitlement reform: by far the country’s biggest fiscal challenge and an issue that will affect tens of millions of Americans.